eclipse/buildship/docs/user/Overview.md

 Current limitations:
 - Executing tasks in included builds is currently not supported.
 It will be enabled once the task addressing will be implemented in Gradle.
+- WTP support is not working with included builds.
 - The Executions view will not show events from included builds.